Connecting to Microsoft 365

 |

-This consent grants the Meeting Insights Teams client app permissions to be pulled into ongoing meetings through Online Meeting Global Application access.
+This consent grants the Meeting Insights Teams client app permission to be pulled into ongoing meetings through Online Meeting Global Application access.
+This stage runs a PowerShell script file to create an access policy that connects to the same consented App ID, allowing users to ad-hoc pull Mia into Teams meetings.

 |